Overcoming Data Silos for Complete Global Freight Visibility

 | Level 3 – Automated Semantics | Event-driven knowledge graph | “Upstream contract drift triggered SLA breach forecast.” |

-| Level 4 – Predictive Observability | AI anticipates failures | “Sales ingestion predicted to degrade in 6 hours.” |
+| Level 4 – Predictive Observability | Machine learning anticipates failures | “Sales ingestion predicted to degrade in 6 hours.” |

 The jump from Level 2 to Level 3 — automated semantics — is where data observability stops being a dashboard and becomes a nervous system.

-Bringing It Together: The Runink Approach
+How Does Bringing It Together: The Runink Approach Impact Your Strategy?

 Every telemetry event — from pipeline run to model prediction — becomes a node in a living graph, bound by contracts and lineage.
 This enables enterprises to build governed analytics ecosystems where every KPI, forecast, and automation is traceable to its source.